jasongoodwin/elixirQuickstart/README.md

 # elixir-fasttrack
-Best way to get up and running is to write shit.
-This is a tradition for me.
+Best way to get up and running is to write shit down.
+This is a tradition for me with new languages.
-Built for the scala-minded.
-Really for me alone.
-It's brutally terse.
-It's enough to remind myself how things work as I go.

 # iex
 The REPL!
 Like basically every other language that matters, you have a REPL for interacting with the language.